-Proceeds from the Series 2017A Bonds are used to finance the redevelopment of Denver Water's main operating and administrative complex (the "Operations Complex Redevelopment Project", "OCR Project").
-The Operations Complex, which is located at 1600 W. 12th Ave. in Denver, is comprised of equipment shops, a fleet maintenance building, a warehouse building, a trades building and space for pipe and materials storage on 34.6 acres.
+Proceeds from the Series 2017A Bonds were used to finance the redevelopment of Denver Water's main operating and administrative complex (the "Operations Complex Redevelopment Project", "OCR Project").
+The 35 acre Operations Complex, which is located at 1600 W. 12th Ave. in Denver, is comprised of equipment shops, a fleet maintenance building, a warehouse building, a trades building and space for pipe and materials storage.
 The site is also home to Denver Water's Administration Building that houses 600 employees.
 Water utility operations have been located on this site since 1881.
-Denver Water's Operations Complex is being redeveloped to improve the efficiency, functionality, security and safety of all operations.
+Denver Water's Operations Complex was redeveloped to improve the efficiency, functionality, security, and safety of all operations.

 Sustainability is a key factor in the design of the Operations Complex.
-In October 2015, the project was registered with the U.S. Green Building Council and will be submitted for certification upon completion.
-Denver Water expects that the project will accomplish some of the most progressive sustainability goals of any public water utility, including:
+In July 2016, the project was registered with the U.S. Green Building Council and was submitted for certification upon completion.
+Denver Water expected that the project would accomplish some of the most progressive sustainability goals of any public water utility, including:

-- LEED® certification for the meter shop, warehouse, trades shop, fleet maintenance building, administration building and wellness building. - Significant energy efficiency in the administration building through appropriate envelope design, high efficiency heating, ventilation, air conditioning and lighting systems and controls. - Energy efficient radiant heating and cooling in new facility floors provided by a central utility plant that utilizes existing water pipeline on site. - "One water" water reduction and use strategy to maximize the use of non-potable water from an on-site ecological wastewater treatment system, including captured rainwater through an augmentation plan, best management practices in storm water management, and the reuse of water to extinction when legally possible. - Recycling of construction/demolition debris and use of recycled materials where possible. - Sustainable education and engagement programs to inform users of the site about the green features and empower them to actively participate in sustainable operations.
+- LEED® certification for the meter shop, warehouse, trades shop, fleet maintenance building, administration building and wellness building. - Significant energy efficiency in the administration building through appropriate envelope design, high efficiency heating, ventilation, air conditioning and lighting systems and controls. - Energy efficient radiant heating and cooling in new facility floors provided by a central utility plant that utilizes existing water pipeline on site. - "One Water" water reduction and use strategy to maximize the use of non-potable water from an on-site ecological wastewater treatment system, including captured rainwater through an augmentation plan, best management practices in storm water management, and the reuse of water to extinction when legally possible. - Recycling of construction/demolition debris and use of recycled materials where possible. - Sustainable education and engagement programs to inform users of the site about the green features and empower them to actively participate in sustainable operations.

 Green Bond Project Team:

 Architect: RNL Design Inc (now Stantec)

 General contractor: M. A. Mortenson Company

 Owner representative: Trammell Crow Company

 Sustainability/LEED Certification Support: Brendle Group, Stantec, Ambient Energy

 In 2016, the OCR Project was registered with the U.S. Green Building Council.
-Denver Water intends to pursue different levels of LEED certifications for all of the new buildings constructed.
+Denver Water sought different levels of LEED certifications for all of the new buildings constructed.
 LEED is a green building certification program offered by the U.S. Green Building Council.
 Projects submitted for LEED certification are reviewed by the Green Building Certification Institute, a third-party organization, and assigned points based on the project's implementations of strategies and solutions aimed at achieving high performance in sustainable site development, water efficiency, energy efficiency, materials selection and indoor environmental quality, and more.
-There can be no assurance that any particular minimum LEED certification level will be achieved, and the failure to achieve any particular LEED certification level will not constitute a default under the bond resolution.
-Denver Water will not pursue a certification for the 2017A Bonds, other than LEED certification for various projects financed in whole, or in part, from the proceeds of the Series 2017A Bonds.
+There was no assurance that any particular minimum LEED certification level would be achieved, and the failure to achieve any particular LEED certification level would not constitute a default under the bond resolution.
+Denver Water did not pursue a third-party certification for the 2017A Bonds, other than LEED certification for various projects financed in whole, or in part, from the proceeds of the Series 2017A Bonds.

-As of December 31, 2019, the total cost of the OCR Project is estimated at \$204.8 million.
+The total cost of the OCR Project amounted to \$204.5 million.
 Project expenditures for years 2015 and 2016 totaled \$36 million and were financed from the proceeds of the Series 2016A Revenue Bonds.
 Proceeds from 2017A Revenue Bonds, labeled as green bonds, of approximately \$160 million were designated for financing the majority of the remaining costs of the project for 2017 through 2020.

-Construction progress
+Construction progress and completion